-Get involved!
 There are over 30 student organizations to choose from at Moorpark College.
-Some of the existing organizations include the Business Students Association, Creative Writing Association, Honors Club, Multimedia Club and the Swing Dance Club.
-For more information about existing organizations or how to start a new student organization stop by or call the Associated Students office at (805) 378-1400 x1635 in the Campus Center.
+These organizations make up the Inter-Club Council, which is designed to encourage student life, diversity, and learning outside of the classroom.
+Some of the existing organizations include the Business Students Association, Creative Writing Club, Dance Club, Gay Straight Alliance, Environmental Club, Honors Club, Jewish Club, Multimedia Club, Phi Theta Kappa, Political Science Club, and the World Students Social Organization.
+These organizations host a variety of campus events representing cultural, educational, honorary, philanthropic and social interests.
+For more information about existing student organizations or how to start a student organization stop by the Associates Students Office, room152 in the Campus Center.